 - In accordance with their policies, the CFB and Epworth do not arrange stock lending and recall

 "Institutional investors should report periodically on their stewardship and voting activities"

-- We report to clients on our investment activities on a regular basis.
-As well as the required financial performance and Fund activity reports, this includes detailed coverage of our ethical and responsible investment and engagement work on behalf of clients
+- We report to clients on our investment and Stewardship activities on a quarterly basis.
+As well as the required financial performance and Fund activity reports, this includes detailed coverage of our ethical and responsible investment engagement work on behalf of clients

-- Annual Reports of the Funds managed by Epworth are freely available from the Epworth website as are quarterly ethical and responsible investment reports, and copies of the Funds' policies
+- Annual Reports of the Funds managed by Epworth are freely available from the Epworth website as are quarterly ethical and responsible investment and summary voting reports, and copies of the Funds' policies

-- JACEI provides external oversight of all CFB and Epworth Stewardship policies, processes and procedures, consistent with current best practice
+- JACEI draws its membership from CFB Council and the Joint Public Issues Team (JPIT) and provides independent external oversight of all CFB and Epworth Stewardship policies, processes and procedures, consistent with current best practice

 This Statement has been endorsed by the CFB Council and the Epworth Board.